Schobs/MediMarker/documentation/readme/ensembling_and_uncertainty.md

 # Advanced Features
 ## Ensembling and Uncertainty
 You can train multiple models and ensemble them together at inference time.
 They must be of the same architecture.
 All you need to do is alter the config file: INFERENCE.ENSEMBLE_INFERENCE = True, and provide the paths to the list of model checkpoints in INFERENCE.ENSEMBLE_CHECKPOINTS.
+LannU-Net will automatically combine the predictions of the models in the list using multiple strategies.

 LannU-Net follows the strategy in [Uncertainty Estimation for Heatmap-based Landmark Localization](https://arxiv.org/abs/2203.02351), saving three sets of results along with an uncertainty measure for each.